gudfun3/springBoot-security-JWT/README.md

 This is a demo for spring boot Security with JWT

+In this application the user will login to the system by providing username and password (also the captcha) and after successful login the subsequent request will contain the jwt token as header as ("Authorization:Bearer jlkjfldf.asjdlfjsdaf.asdjflsdjf") from which the user will be authorized to access the asked resources . to check whether the request contains the authorization header or not we have implemented a JwtRequestFilter which will intercept each request to find the desired jwt token and then checks whether the token is valid or not after that it creates usernamePasswordAuthenticationToken if the token is a valid one.

   - Basic account registration
   - account activation via email
   - mongodb as database